ayoayco/citasv2/README.md

 1. Install [NodeJS](https://nodejs.org/en/).
 2. From the [Official Repository](https://gitlab.discs.ateneo.edu/Ayo/citasv2), clone the project to your computer.
 3. Go to the cloned directory: `cd citasv2`
-4. Install dependencies: `npm i`.
+4. Install dependencies: `npm i`
 5. Angular CLI also needs to be installed globally: `npm i -g @angular/cli`
 6. Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+7. Open your browser to `http://localhost:4200/` -- The app will automatically reload if you change any of the source files.
+Chrome is recommended.

 **Required knowledge:** TypeScript, Angular, Angular CLI, Node, Leaflet, jQuery, HTTP, Bootstrap